Heath-Lester/cookit/README.md

 * **Heath Lester** - *Original Creator* - [Heath-Lester](https://github.com/Heath-Lester)

-As of thus far, this project has been planned, developed, and tested exclusively by myself, though I cannot guarantee that I won't receive contributions in the future, so I will provide a list of all [contributors](https://github.com/TheTechTravis/strain-brain/graphs/contributors) to be completely transparent.
+As of thus far, this project has been planned, developed, and tested exclusively by myself over the course of a two-week sprint.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/TheTechTravis/strain-brain/blob/main/LICENSE.md) file for details

 ## Acknowledgments